Showing 1 - 1 OF 1

 According to the Status of Forces Agreement, non-European Union family members are not authorized to work or conduct business outside the confines of the Sigonella military installation.
 Family members seeking to start a business may not compete with the Navy Exchange or Morale, Welfare and Recreation facilities.
 Take note that home businesses must be approved by the chain of command up to the installation commander.

-MWR has positions available in customer service and food service and offers seasonal employment opportunities.
-The Navy Exchange has a variety of full-time, part-time and temporary positions in the following areas: retail, security, clinical, contractor, civilian human resources, warehouse and food service.
+MWR and the Navy Exchange have positions available in customer service and food service.
+There are typically a variety of full-time, part-time and temporary positions on the base in the following areas: retail, security, clinical, contractor, civilian human resources, warehouse and food service.

 The Fleet and Family Support Center offers workshops and counseling on all aspects of transition for those who are separating or retiring from the military.
 The Transition Assistance Program or TAP class, once known as TGPS (Transition Goals Plans Success), offers courses designed for service members and spouses who would like to learn more about job-search strategies, interviewing techniques, the federal employment system and other areas focused on assisting individuals with their transition from military to civilian life.
 Contact the FFSC at DSN 314-624-4291 or commercial 011-39-095-56-4291 to learn more about these classes and other programs.